spack/spack/lib/spack/docs/packaging_guide.rst

 Sometimes packages finish to build "correctly" and issues with their run-time behavior are discovered only at a later stage, maybe after a full software stack relying on them has already been built.
-To avoid situation of that kind it's possible to code build-time tests that will be executed only if the option ``--run-tests`` of ``spack install`` has been activated.
+To avoid situations of that kind it's possible to write build-time tests that will be executed only if the option ``--run-tests`` of ``spack install`` has been activated.

 The proper way to write these tests is relying on two decorators that come with